Synthetic Data Powers Product Retrieval for Long-tail Knowledge-Intensive Queries in E-commerce Search: Experiments

 \subsection{Offline Evaluation}

 Table~\ref{table:mainresult} reports the retrieval gains from synthetic data augmentation; both settings are trained on the same scale of 200M data using Tbstars-3B.
+The baseline does not include any synthetic data tailored to long-tail queries, while the augmented setting incorporates such data.
 The data augmented version consistently improves \textit{Item Goodrate} and \textit{Query Goodrate@N} across all query types.
 The largest \textit{Item Goodrate} gains come from Negative and Knowledge queries (+12.95pt and +10.73pt).
 Negative queries are especially difficult for standard semantic matching; for example, “non-wooden wardrobe” often still retrieves wooden wardrobes.
 For Knowledge queries, a substantial portion concerns outfit coordination.
 For example, given the query “what coat pairs with a blue dress?”, the baseline model frequently retrieves “blue coats,” which are only partially relevant and reflect a shallow interpretation of the underlying intent.

 \textbf{Evaluation of Synthetic Data}.
 We randomly sample 1,000 query-product pairs from each query type and conduct human annotation for evaluation.
 As shown in Table~\ref{table:data}, the accuracy exceeds 80\% for three of the four types, and the Q\&A type achieves an accuracy above 90\%.
 The only exception is the Alternative, which falls below 80\% (64.5\%), consistent with our earlier results.
 This is largely because it requires strong domain knowledge and timely information, which the model’s inherent knowledge cannot reliably provide.